Dougley/Neko.js/README.md

 - [Node](https://nodejs.org/) and [npm](https://www.npmjs.com/) (Node's installer will install both)
 - [Redis](http://redis.io/) (for storing user permissions & nsfw flags)

 Installing the bot is simple.
-Open terminal/cmd in the Neko.js folder and `npm install` to install the dependencies.
+Open terminal/cmd in the Neko.js folder and `npm install` to install.

 ### Configuration
 You'll find a `config.example` file in the Neko.js root.
-Edit the file with your own setting and rename it to `config.json`.
-Most of the values are self-explanatory.
-The only value worth note here is the `server` value, which is the string of characters at the end of an invite link.
+Edit the file with your own setting and rename the file to `config.json`.
+Most of the config values are self-explanatory.
+The only value worth making a note of is the `server` value, which is the string of characters found at the end of an invite link.

 For example, the `server` value for https://discord.gg/0Lv5NLFEoz3P07Aq would be `0Lv5NLFEoz3P07Aq`

 ### Usage
 Using the bot is just as simple as the installation.
-Open terminal/cmd in the Neko.js folder and `node nekobot.js`.
+Make sure your Redis server is running ([Redis Quick Start](http://redis.io/topics/quickstart)), then open terminal/cmd in the Neko.js folder and `node nekobot.js`.

-(Make sure your Redis server is running before you start the bot.)

 ### License
 The MIT License (MIT)